How to Draw George Washington: Easy Step-by-Step Art Lesson for Kids

-Below you’ll find an easy step-by-step tutorial video for how to draw George Washington and a George Washington Coloring Page.
-A simple grid template helps student get their lines in the right places.
+Here you’ll find an easy step-by-step tutorial video for how to draw George Washington and a George Washington Coloring Page.

 George Washington Drawing